 - Providing capacity consistent with the regional wastewater system plan and approved local comprehensive sewer plans.

 - Coordinating public infrastructure asset preservation work.

-The Environmental Services Capital Program is a component of the Council’s unified budget plan.
-The Environmental Services Division plans capital spending for new treatment plants, interceptors and/or improvements of the metropolitan disposal system.
-The capital program provides capital investments to preserve and rehabilitate existing wastewater infrastructure, meet more stringent water and air quality regulations, and expand the system capacity to meet regional growth needs.
-The Capital Program is prepared, reviewed, and approved on a yearly basis to take into account the new programs and/or adjustments to the plan.
+The Environmental Services (MCES) Capital Program is a component of the Council’s unified budget plan.
+MCES plans capital spending for new treatment plants, interceptors and/or improvements of the metropolitan disposal system.
+The capital program provides investments to preserve and rehabilitate existing wastewater infrastructure, meet more stringent water and air quality regulations, and expand the system capacity to meet regional growth needs.
+The capital program is prepared, reviewed, and approved on a yearly basis to account for new programs and/or adjustments to the plan.